Know Your Enemy

 Jesus knew their thoughts and said to them, “Every kingdom divided against itself will be ruined, and every city or household divided against itself will not stand.
 If Satan drives out Satan, he is divided against himself.
 How then can his kingdom stand?
 And if I drive out demons by Beelzebul, by whom do your people drive them out?
 So then, they will be your judges.
 But if it is by the Spirit of God that I drive out demons, then the kingdom of God has come upon you.
 Matthew 12:25-28

 From this exchange we see a few things.
 Firstly, the Jews believed in something named Beelzebub who was considered to be the prince of the demons and rather than correcting them about Beelzebub, Jesus instead brings Satan into the picture.
 Clearly Jesus is assuming that Beelzebub and Satan are the same figure.
 The question then is where do we get the name Beelzebub?
-The Philistines of Ekron worshipped a god named Beelzebub, which goes back to Old Testament times and is mentioned 2 Kings 1:2-3.
+The Philistine city Ekron worshipped a god named Beelzebub, dating back to Old Testament times and is mentioned 2 Kings 1:2-3.
 Beelzebub is the Greek translation but in the Hebrew of the Old Testament it is spelled as Ba’al Zebub and either means “Lord of the Flies” or “Lord of the High Places.”
 Apparently Ba’al Zebub was another of the regional manifestations of Ba’al worship as we saw at the opening of this article.
-Through deeper revelation and better understanding the Jews of Jesus’ time, we come to understand Ba’al for who he truly is: the devil.
+Through deeper revelation and better understanding the Jews of Jesus’ time came to understand Ba’al for who he truly is: the devil.
 His Philistine name eventually became a title for Satan.
 With Jesus confirming the association, we have a solid link between Helel ben Shahar and Ba’al.

 The second of the clues from the Lord Jesus is more obscure than the one in Matthew 12 but with a little background knowledge (some of which we already learned earlier) the implications are still clear.
-In the Book of Revelation Jesus, through the Apostle John sends a letter to the Christian community living in the city of Pergamon.
-Here are some of the words
+In the Book of Revelation Jesus, through the Apostle John, sends a letter to the Christian community living in the city of Pergamon.
+Here are some of his words

 I know where you live–where Satan’s throne is.
 Yet you continue to cling to my name and you have not denied your faith in me, even in the days of Antipas, my faithful witness, who was killed in your city where Satan lives.
 Revelation 2:13

 The phrase we are most interested in here is “Satan’s throne.”
-And what we must know about the city of Pergamon is that it was a center of cultish Pagan worship.
+And what we must know about the city of Pergamon is that it was a center of cultish pagan worship.
 Chief among the city’s features was a temple dedicated to the king of Greek gods, Zeus.
-The masterpiece of this great temple was an altar featuring a statue of the god Zeus up on his throne.
-This monument, which by the way still exists today and was transported to Germany in the 1930s, is what Jesus was referencing when he calls Pergamon the place of “Satan’s throne.”
+The masterpiece of this great temple was an altar featuring a statue of Zeus up on his throne.
+This monument is what Jesus was referencing when he calls Pergamon the place of “Satan’s throne.”
 Here the Lord is identifying the Greek deity Zeus with the devil.
 As as we have already seen, Zeus is the Greek counterpart of Ba’al and was considered by their respective followers to be the same being in different cultures.
 So here we have a second instance of Jesus connecting Ba’al and the devil together.

 To conclude this article, I’d like to offer a narrative that ties together everything we’ve seen.
 Please note some of this is just my personal speculation but I think I’m tracking along very Biblical lines.
 After his fall, the angel called Helel ben Shahar (usually mistranslated as Lucifer but in original Hebrew “Shinning one, son of the dawn”) came to earth in the form of a shinning serpent-like being and tempted the first humans to sin.
 At this time God condemned Helel and put forth a prophecy about a man God would send who would crush the serpent’s head (Genesis 3:15).
 In hindsight we know this is the first messianic prophecy ever given and that Jesus is the champion who put Satan under his feet.
 God banished Helel ben Shahar from heaven and so he came to earth looking to establish his own kingdom.
 Helel wanted to make himself into a god.
 After all, he is the one who said “I will ascend above the tops of the clouds; I will make myself like the Most High.”
 (Isa 14:14).
 Throughout history he has gone around the world claiming that he was the great god who destroyed the serpent back at creation.
-Seemingly he knew of God’s promise to crush his head.
-So his first move was to take credit as being the one who defeated the serpent/dragon.
-When in reality and from God’s true Word, we know that Helel was the serpent and that he was thrown down and will ultimately crushed by Yahweh, the one true King and Creator of all.
+Seemingly has never forgotten God’s promise to crush the serpent and so his first move was to take credit as being the one who defeated the serpent/dragon.
+In reality and from God’s true Word, we know that Helel was the serpent and that he was thrown down and will ultimately crushed by Yahweh, the one true King and Creator of all.

 Something that I will need into look into more is the association between Satan and controlling rain and storms.
 It could just be something that he is arbitrarily lying about having power over, or maybe there is more to Paul calling Satan the “prince of the power of the air.”
-We are typically told that by this Paul just means that Satan is in control of the spiritual realm that exists above our own world (on a “separate layer” if you’ve read the last article in this series), but I’ve also heard that the word which means “air” might also mean “automosphere” and not just “spiritual world.”
-I don’t speak Greek and I’m going to need to do a little more research into this connection before I can claim anything solid.
+We are typically told that by this Paul just means that Satan is in control of the spiritual realm that exists above our own world (on a “separate layer” if you’ve read the last article in this series), but I’ve also heard that the word which means “air” might also mean “atmosphere” and not just “spiritual world.”
+This may be a biblical hint about Satan being in control of the weather however, I don’t speak Greek and I’m going to need to do a little more research into this connection before I can claim anything solid.
 I’ll continue reading up on this and write an update if anything substantial turns up.

 My sincere hope here as we close is that I have done a service to the believers who find this.
 The only thing that Satan has ever created is falsehoods, the only language he knows how to speak is lies (John 8:44).
 When we shine God’s truth on the shadows that the devil has created for himself and begin to strip away the masks we can see him for what he truly is, a pretender, a trader, a rebel who has already been defeated.
 This is the reason I tend to call him by his name Helel ben Shahar rather than some lofty and exalted title he’s invented for himself though manipulation our tradition.
 We hurt him and take away his power when we speak truth to his lies.
 Be emboldened my brother/sister he is a liar and cannot control you if God’s truth is with you.